Via News.Va, his first words as pope:

 Only Cardinals under the age of 80 at the time of the sede vacante are eligible to vote.
 If a Cardinal turns 80 between the time the Papacy is empty (by death or by resignation) and the time the conclave ends, he will still be a part of the Conclave. … [Read More...]

 Yes, he can.
 Unless he accepts, he never becomes the Pope.
 From the code of Canon Law, Canon 332 §1: The Roman Pontiff acquires full and supreme power in the Church when, together with episcopal consecration, he has been lawfully elected and has accepted the election.
-Accordingly, if he already has the episcopal character, he receives this power from the moment he accepts election to … [Read More...]
+Accordingly, if he already has the episcopal character, he receives this power from the moment he accepts election to the supreme pontificate.
+If he does not have … [Read More...]